Fazer: Fazer Bakery

-Fazer operates 19 large-scale bakeries across Finland, Sweden, Russia and the Baltics and exports its bakery products to 21 countries.
-In addition to these, Fazer operates 64 small-scale in-store bakeries in large Finnish supermarkets.
+Fazer operates 9 large-scale bakeries across Finland, Sweden and the Baltics and exports its bakery products to 21 countries.
+In addition to these, Fazer operates 136 small-scale in-store bakeries in large Finnish supermarkets.
 In 2018, Fazer's cricket bread won the Bronze Lion in the Sustainable Development Goals section of the Cannes Lions International Festival of Creativity.

-Fazer's bakery brands include Oululainen, Skogaholm, Hlebnyi Dom, Druva and Gardesis.
+Fazer's bakery brands include Oululainen, Skogaholm, Druva and Gardesis.
 Fazer produces its biscuits in Vantaa, and its biscuit brands in Finland include Jyväshyvä, Domino, Jaffa, Fasupala, Carneval, Suklaalehti, Muro and Hangon.
 Fazer's Lappeenranta bakery produces Karelian pies.
-Fazer's Karelian pies are Rukiinen piirakka, Rukiinen Imatran Riisipirakka, Vuoksen piirakka, Rukiinen Perunapiirakka and Rukiinen Porkkanapiirakka.
+Fazer's Karelian pies are Rukiinen piirakka, Rukiinen Imatran Riisipirakka (rice pasty), Vuoksen piirakka, Rukiinen Perunapiirakka (potato pasty) and Rukiinen Porkkanapiirakka (carrot pasty).
 In April 2016, Fazer was reported to have bought back the Domino, Jaffa and Fanipala brands.

 Fazer Confectionery

 Fazer is the leading producer of chocolates, sweets and biscuits in Finland with a market share of 30-40%.
-The Confectionery division has production facilities in Vantaa, Lappeenranta and Karkkila and operations in the entire Baltic Sea region.
+The Confectionery division has production facilities in Vantaa and Lappeenranta.
 Confectionery is sold in more than 40 countries.

-Fazer's confectionery factories in Finland are located in Karkkila (chewing gum), Lappeenranta (sugar confectionery) and Vantaa (chocolates).
+Fazer's confectionery factories in Finland are located in Lappeenranta (sugar confectionery) and Vantaa (chocolates).
 The company produces 25,000 tonnes of chocolate per year.
 It became a member of the World Cocoa Organization in 2005.